DEVIAS: Learning Disentangled Video Representations of Action and Scene: DEVIAS

-\paragraph{Inference.} During the inference, we omit the data augmentation, the frozen scene model, and the MAS module.
-We input a video into the model to extract $K$ slots.
+\textbf{Inference.} During the inference, we use the disentangling encoder only.
+We feed a video into the model to extract $K$ slots.
 Among the $K$ slots, we assign action and scene slots based on the highest output probability.
 The linear classifier $\psi$ takes the action and scene slots to predict the action and scene labels.